 When you remove your dentures at night, you can soak them in either plain water or a mild soaking solution.
 When you place them back in your mouth the next morning, be sure to rinse them off in cool or lukewarm water first.
 Never use hot water, as it can cause warping.

-Brushing Your Dentures
+Brushing Your Dentures is Important

 Just as daily tooth brushing is important when you have natural teeth, you need to brush your replacement teeth at least once every day, too.
 Although you rinse your dentures after meals and soak them overnight, that’s not the same as actually cleaning them with a brush.
 A gentle brush cleaning loosens and removes the plaque and other debris.
 This prevents you from transferring harmful bacteria back into your mouth.